ariga/atlas-provider-doctrine/README.md

 #### As PHP Script

-If you have multiple folders with Doctrine entities, you might want to use the provider as a php script.
+If you have multiple folders with Doctrine entities, or if you use a [Symfony](https://symfony.com/) project, you might want to use the provider as a PHP script.

 create a new file named `atlas.php` with the following contents: